============================================================================

 overlap_position : float

-Position of the window in the first image giving the best
+Position of the horizontal middle of the window in the first image

 References